gotar1/Panda-Challenge/README.md

-# Panda-Challenge
+# Panda-PyCitySchools Challenge
-## Option 2: PyCitySchools
+##

 ![Education](Images/education.png)

+## Background

-Well done!
-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-In your latest role, you've become the Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.
+We will be helping a school board make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+by analyzing the district-wide standardized test results.
+Youhave access to every student's math and reading scores, as well as various information on the schools they attend.
+Using the pandas library and Jupyter Notebook.
+We are going to aggregate the data to showcase obvious trends in school performance.

+## Analysis

-Your final report should include each of the following:
+our final report include each of the following:

 ### District Summary

-* Create a high level snapshot (in table form) of the district's key metrics, including:
+* Created a high level snapshot (in table form) of the district's key metrics, including:
   * Total Schools
   * Total Students
   * Total Budget